Alternative DSM-5 model for personality disorders: Specific personality disorders

 The six specific personality disorders included in the AMPD are based on PDs as described in the DSM-IV, though conceptualized through functioning level and pathological traits.
 For the two main criteria of these PDs, a particular constellation of personality impairments and maladaptive traits that indicate that specific PD are described.
 More specifically, at least moderate impairment in at least two elements of personality functioning, as well as at least a certain number of pathological personality traits characteristic of the specific PD, must be present in order for the criteria to be met.

 Typical features of avoidant personality disorder are avoidance of social situations and inhibition in interpersonal relationships related to feelings of ineptitude and inadequacy, anxious preoccupation with negative evaluation and rejection, and fears of ridicule or embarrassment.

 For every specific personality disorder, there is a description of the characteristic manner in which the elements of personality functioning are impacted.
-For example, Identity in Antisocial PD’s Criterion A is “Egocentrism; self-esteem derived from personal gain, power, or pleasure”, whereas for Avoidant PD it is “Low self-esteem associated with self-appraisal as socially inept, personally unappealing, or inferior; excessive feelings of shame”.
+For example, the identity element in criterion A for antisocial PD is “[e]gocentrism; self-esteem derived from personal gain, power, or pleasure”, whereas for avoidant PD it is “[l]ow self-esteem associated with self-appraisal as socially inept, personally unappealing, or inferior; excessive feelings of shame”.
 Level of personality functioning may optionally be recorded for any of the disorders.

 There are also descriptions of how mal-adaptive traits characteristic of the disorder commonly manifest themselves as part thereof, such as obsessive–compulsive PD’s Criterion B requiring a pathological level of three of the following four trait facets: Rigid perfectionism, Perseveration Intimacy Avoidance, and Restricted Affectivity, whereas that for Schizotypal PD requires four or more of six trait facets: Cognitive and Perceptual Dysregulation, Unusual beliefs and Experiences, Eccentric Perceptions (all three of which are facets of the Psychoticism domain), Restricted Affectivity, Withdrawal, and Suspiciousness.
 Moreover, some facets are modified to reflect a specific PD more precisely.
-For example, the description of trait facet Withdrawal for Avoidant PD, omits the phrase “preference for being along to being with others,” while retaining the other descriptors: “reticence in social situations; avoidance of social contacts and activity; [and] lack of initiation of social contact”.
+For example, the description of trait facet Withdrawal for Avoidant PD, omits the phrase “preference for being alone to being with others,” while retaining the other descriptors: “reticence in social situations; avoidance of social contacts and activity; [and] lack of initiation of social contact”.

 Lastly, it is stated in the AMPD that if an individual has “one or even several prominent traits that may have clinical relevance in addition to those required for a specific PD, the option exists for these to be noted as specifiers”.
 One example of this is narcissistic personality disorder (NPD) having suggested specifiers of additional antagonistic traits as well as traits of negative affectivity for malignant and vulnerable manifestations of NPD, respectively.
-The specificity of suggested specifiers varies between disorders; e.g. whereas suggestions concerning NPD are somewhat more specific, the AMPD states that non-required traits vary substantially in the case of AvPD.